SparrowClover33/SparrowClover33/README.md

 I'm not giving Discord so far to randoms, hope you understand.
 Ask for it if you're my friend.
+I don't have ata or straw since I am bad person and I don't want much randoms to interact with me anonymously or anything.

 I think that's all, BAII!!
 (Yamper pic made by me)